tauri-apps/tauri-docs/docs/guides/building/windows.md

 ## FIPS Compliance

 If your system requires the MSI bundle to be FIPS compliant you can set the `TAURI_FIPS_COMPLIANT` environment variable to `true` before running the `tauri build` command.
-In PowerShell you could set it for the current terminal session like this:
+In PowerShell you can set it for the current terminal session like this:

 ```powershell
 $env:TAURI_FIPS_COMPLIANT="true"